-- \Rightarrow The LED flashes after 15 seconds. - \Rightarrow After another 5 seconds, the flash sequence changes to flashing. - \Rightarrow After another 5 seconds, the LED of the selected radio channel remains steady. - 2.
-Release the Radio button. - \Rightarrow The deletion procedure is ended.

-\Rightarrow All programmed transmitters on the selected radio channel are deleted from the radio receiver.
+- ⇒ The LED blinks after 15 seconds. - ⇒ After another 5 seconds, the flash sequence changes to flashing. - ⇒ After another 5 seconds, the LED of the selected radio channel remains steady. - 2.
+Release the Radio button. - ⇒ The deletion procedure is ended. - ⇒ All programmed transmitters on the selected radio channel are deleted from the radio receiver.